Cluster duality between Calkin-Wilf tree and Stern-Brocot tree: Introduction

 \subsection{Organization}

 In Section 2, we introduce the cluster structure of one-punctured torus and define the intersection vector and matrix.
-In Section 3, we prove Theorem \ref{thm:main1intro} and give the explicit description of the intersection matrix.
+In Section 3, we prove Theorem \ref{thm:main1intro} and give an explicit description of the intersection matrix.
 In Section 4, we prove Theorem \ref{thm:main2intro}.
-In Section 5, we define the Cohn tree and the Cristoffel tree and describe their duality.
+In Section 5, we define the Cohn tree and the Christoffel tree and describe their duality.